 At the lake, you can also watch the evening aarti or Hindu ritual if you want to learn more about the region's religion and spirituality.

 If you are in India from late October to early November then you can't miss the Pushkar Camel Fair.
 This fair is the most popular in the country and includes cultural performances and competitions, folk dances, camel and horse races, the most beautiful camel competition, and more.

 If you want to escape the dry heat of the rest of Rajasthan, then Mount Abu is a great place to visit.
 Mount Abu is the only hill station in the state and is located in the Aravalli Range.

 This mountain town sits at 1,220 meters (4000 feet) above sea level and was set up by the British who chose it for its cool and comfortable weather.

-What to Experience at Mount Abu
+Top Things to Do at Mount Abu

 One of the top attractions in Mount Abu is Nakki Lake.
 Visitors can take a tour of the lake by boat to view the surrounding green hills from over the water.
 It is also possible to go horseback riding around the lake.

 If you love outdoor adventure, then Mount Abu is a great place to go hiking.
 You can hike around the local area or hike up Guru Sikhar, the highest peak in the Aravalli Range standing at 1,722 meters (around 5,600 feet).

 Nature lovers can also check out the Mount Abu Wildlife Sanctuary which is a great place to go birdwatching or even take a jungle trek in search of bear sloths, wolves, jackals, or the nearly extinct grey jungle fowl.